previous

 Academic Research and Education

-Prof. Nikos Passas from Greece - Academic Research and Education Professor Nikos Passas is a leading global scholar in anti-corruption whose work for more than 35 years.
-He has authored over 270 publications in 15 languages; his most impactful scholarly contributions are the Legislative Guides for the United Nations Convention against Corruption and the United Nations Convention against Transnational Organized Crime.
+Professor Nikos Passas is a leading global scholar whose work on crime control and integrity for more than 35 years has shaped the field and the global anti-corruption architecture.
+He has authored over 300 publications in 15 languages; among his most impactful scholarly contributions are the Legislative Guides for the United Nations Convention against Corruption and the United Nations Convention against Transnational Organized Crime.

 bgwinner